akiomik/pilgram/README.md

 ![screenshot](screenshot.png)

-Filter implementations are inspired by [CSSgram](https://una.im/CSSgram/).
+The filter implementations are inspired by [CSSgram](https://una.im/CSSgram/).

 ## Requirements